-Lawyers: Actor is a victim, special prosecutor unneeded
+Lawyers: Actor is a victim, so special prosecutor not needed

-CHICAGO (AP) - Lawyers for Jussie Smollett have filed motions contending that because the “Empire” TV actor was a victim a judge should reverse his appointment of a special prosecutor.
+CHICAGO (AP) - Lawyers for Jussie Smollett on Friday filed motions contending that because the actor was the victim of an attack earlier this year in Chicago a judge should reverse his decision to appoint a special prosecutor.

-Cook County Circuit Judge Michael Toomin last month named a special prosecutor to investigate why State’s Attorney Kim Foxx’s office dropped all charges alleging Smollett made up the attack to promote his career.
+Cook County Circuit Judge Michael Toomin named a special prosecutor to investigate why State’s Attorney Kim Foxx’s office dropped all charges alleging the “Empire” television series actor made up the attack to promote his career.
+Toomin has not filled the position, nor set a date for the next hearing in the case.

+In the motions filed Friday, Smollett’s defense attorneys contended the case has been “a travesty of justice.”

+“Not only have the media and the public failed to critically look at the evidence (and lack thereof) against Mr. Smollett, but now, (Toomin) has accepted false media reports to presume Mr. Smollett guilty of charges which he pled not guilty to and which were dismissed against him,” the motion states.

-Smollett’s defense attorneys in motions filed Friday said the case has been “a travesty of justice.”
-They want Toomin to drop the special prosecutor appointment, or limit an investigation to “potential misconduct” by prosecutors and police.
+The motions call for the judge to either drop the special prosecutor appointment, or to limit the scope of the investigation to “potential misconduct” and not allow a do-over of the hate crime investigation.

+In addition to challenging the decision for a special prosecutor, defense attorneys asked that Toomin be removed from the case, contending he is biased.

-The case began in January with Smollett’s allegations he was the victim of a racist and homophobic attack in Chicago.
-He was eventually arrested on charges he lied to police.
-Prosecutors later dismissed the charges.
+The case began in January with Smollett’s allegations he was the victim of a racist and homophobic attack.
+He was eventually arrested on charges he lied to police and instead staged the attack with the help of brothers Abimbola and Olabinjo Osundairo, whom police said he agreed to pay $3,500.
+Prosecutors in March dismissed the charges .

+When deciding to appoint a special prosecutor, Toomin asserted Foxx didn’t have the authority to put her top deputy in charge of the Smollett case after she recused herself.

 Sign up for Daily Newsletters